yvesgurcan/dungeon/README.md

 The source code is available [here](https://github.com/yvesgurcan/dungeon).

 ## TL;DR
-[Play the latest release.](http://dungeon.yvesgurcan.com/stable/).
-When the page loads, a default character with random ability scores is created for you.
+[Click here to play.](http://dungeon.yvesgurcan.com/stable/) When the page loads, a default character with random ability scores is created for you.
 You can start playing right away.

 ## <a name="toc"/> Guide